kaiokada/udacity-linuxproject/README.md

 - python-httplib2
 - python-requests

-Please refer to the "Notes to the Reviewer" section for 'grader's SSH RSA Key.
+Please refer to the "Submission Details" section for 'grader's SSH RSA Key.